Giselle Stancic

 Théatre du Châtelet – Èdouard Léon Cortès, 1882

-This lovely painting depicts a location in my historical mystery, Finding Sylvie.
+This lovely painting depicts an important location in my screenplay, Finding Sylvie.

 Sylvie studies violin at the Paris Conservatory in 1912.
 She also plays in the Châtelet Theater orchestra for the premier of Maurice Ravel’s ballet, Daphnis et Chloé